 - No windows.
 Just like a clock, windows can show the passing of day or night to people inside a casino – which is why casinos avoid them.

 - Near misses.
 With electronic gaming machines, such as a slot machine, casinos can “rig” the machines to give results that are just off a big jackpot, to encourage the player to try again.
 This effect can be especially stimulating to a gambling addict.

 - Flashy wins.
 When a patron wins any amount of money on a machine, lights flash, music blares, and coins clink.
 Not only does this encourage the winner, but it notifies other guests that money is being made and makes them feel more hopeful about their own chances.
 The “winner effect” can occur even if a gambler bets $10 and wins back $5, making them feel like they’re earning money even while they’re really losing it.

 - Chips instead of cash.
 Ever wondered why gamblers bet plastic chips instead of real money?
 This is to reduce the value of money in the mind of the gambler.
 If they have a piece of plastic that represents $100, they’re more likely to bet a couple of chips rather than sliding real hundred dollar bills across the gaming table.

 - Free stuff.
 When a gambler is on a losing streak, a high-spender, or seems to be slowing down, casinos will offer free drinks, food, or concert tickets.
 This encourages gamblers to come back, or keep trying, as they feel like they’re still earning and getting a deal while being at the casino.

 - Swapping out lower-valued chips.
-Casinos want you to bet high sums of money, and playing table games encouraging you to “color up” meaning, for example, exchanging ten $5 chips for a $50 dollar chip.
+Casinos want you to bet high sums of money, and playing table games encourages you to “color up” meaning, for example, exchanging ten $5 chips for a $50 dollar chip.
 Casinos figure that with only expensive chips in hand, you’ll bet more.